2016 What’s trending in flooring

 Lastly, a trend which is becoming increasingly popular to consumers is selecting finishes which are sustainable.
 This is not even considered a trend by many, more a design requirement as people become more educated on the matter.
 This is a fantastic movement towards better, more informed choices.

 Selecting sustainable products does not mean compromising on style or quality.
 Consider our Soft.e carpet for example.
-While it looks fantastic and comparable to other carpet options, the pile and backing is actually 100% PET, constructed from recycled plastic soft-drink bottles.
+While it looks fantastic and comparable to other carpet options, the pile.
 It’s durable, colourfast, stain resistant- AND good for the planet.
 This is the future of design to get excited about!

 Visit your nearest store to see some of these fabulous options, we look forward to chatting with you.